laravel-arcanist/laravel-arcanist.com/content/wizards.md

 </tabbed-code-example>

-These look like fairly straight-forward CRUD routes, but why are they all called `new-wizard`?
-This is because we haven't really configured our wizard yet, so <Arcanist></Arcanist> falls back to the defaults defined in the `AbstractWizard` base class.
+Since we haven’t really configured our wizard yet, <Arcanist></Arcanist> falls back to the defaults defined in the `AbstractWizard` base class.
+This why currently all routes are called `new-wizard`.

 ## Filling in the details